An Education: Production

+Principal photography began on March 17, 2008.

 Development

-Nick Hornby created the screenplay based on an autobiographical essay by the British journalist Lynn Barber about her schoolgirl affair with conman Simon Prewalski, referred to by her as Simon Goldman, which was published in the literary magazine Granta (82: Life's Like That, Summer 2003)."An Education" by Lynn Barber, Granta 82: Life's Like That.
-Published Summer 2003.
-Pages 203–223.
+Nick Hornby created the screenplay based on an autobiographical essay by the British journalist Lynn Barber about her schoolgirl affair with conman Simon Prewalski, referred to by her as Simon Goldman, which was published in the literary magazine Granta (82: Life's Like That, Summer 2003).
 Hornby was the boyfriend of Amanda Posey, the film's producer, whom he later married.

 Both the memoir and the film also allude briefly to Peter Rachman, the notorious post-World War II London property speculator, who Goldman is working for.
 Barber's full memoir, An Education, was not published in book form until June 2009, when filming had already been completed.
 Hornby said that what appealed to him in the memoir was that "She's a suburban girl who's frightened that she's going to get cut out of everything good that happens in the city.
 That, to me, is a big story in popular culture.
 It's the story of pretty much every rock 'n' roll band."
 Although the screenplay involved Hornby writing about a teenage girl, he did not feel it was more challenging than writing any other character: "I think the moment you're writing about somebody who's not exactly you, then the challenge is all equal.
 I was glad that everyone around me on this movie was a woman so that they could watch me carefully.
 But I don't remember anyone saying to me, 'That isn't how women think.'"

 Visual style

 Although Jenny's family home is supposed to be in the suburb of Twickenham, Middlesex (incorrectly referred to as 'Twickenham, London' – Twickenham did not become part of Greater London until 1965), the residential scenes featured in the film were shot on Carbery Avenue in the Gunnersbury area of Ealing, west London as well as Mattock Lane in West Ealing and The Japanese School in Acton, which used to be the site of the girls' school called Haberdashers' Aske's School for Girls.
-The concert hall shown in the film, St John's, Smith Square would have still been a wartime ruin at the time the film was set.
+The concert hall shown in the film, St John's, Smith Square, would still have been a wartime ruin at the time the film was set.
 It was subsequently restored and opened as a concert hall in October 1969.

 Release

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 93% based on 197 reviews, with an average rating of 7.9/10.
-The site's consensus reads: "Though the latter part of the film may not appeal to all, An Education is a charming coming-of-age tale powered by the strength of former newcomer Carey Mulligan's standout performance."
-The film has a Metacritic score of 85/100 based on 34 reviews, indicating "universal acclaim".
+On Rotten Tomatoes, the film has an approval rating of 93% based on 198 reviews, with an average rating of 7.9/10.
+The site's critics consensus reads: "Though the latter part of the film may not appeal to all, An Education is a charming coming-of-age tale powered by the strength of relative newcomer Carey Mulligan's standout performance."
+Metacritic assigned the film a weighted average score of 85 out of 100 based on 34 critics, indicating "universal acclaim".

-Box officeAn Education grossed £1,633,504 in the UK. and $US26,096,852 worldwide.